 We propose that the material composition of heritage objects analysed through various modalities of imaging spectroscopy such as reflectance spectral imaging and macro X-ray fluorescence (MA-XRF) scanning may be incorporated into digitisation campaigns to deliver a transformation in arts and humanities scholarship related to heritage.
 Since each material combination has its unique spectrum, imaging spectroscopy, depending on the modality, records to a greater or lesser extent, the material makeup (e.g. the pigments, dyes, binders, substrates) of an object.
 These added layers of information about heritage objects can lead to new insights and narratives about their creation, history of trade and cultural influences, and can impact significantly on conservation and preservation decisions.
 In addition, reflectance spectral imaging in the visible naturally gives the most accurate colour images thus removing the need for recording colour images.

-The ISAAC Research Group has made the first step in automatic collection of high spatial resolution reflectance spectral images of tens of square metres of wall paintings.
+The ISAAC Research Centre has made the first step in automatic collection of high spatial resolution reflectance spectral images of tens of square metres of wall paintings.
 Automatic data collection increases significantly the rate of data generation necessitating an automatic tool to process and reduce the data.
 While ML/AI has been used mostly in searching and organising digital content in the sector, the ISAAC team has pioneered their use in large scale heritage materials analysis.